 Men and boys of reproductive potential Women and girls of childbearing potential Risk of infertility and neurodevelopmental disorders in children when taken at conception.
 Risk of physical birth abnormality and neurodevelopmental disorders in children when exposed during pregnancy.
 Precautionary advice to not donate sperm during treatment with valproate and for three months after stopping valproate.
 Must not be used unless the conditions of the Pregnancy Prevention Programme (PPP), PREVENT are met.
-Two specialists must sign the form for new patients initiating valproate under 55 years of age and thereafter annual review and Risk Acknowledgment Form (RAF) completion for patients newly initiated on valproate only.
-Two specialists must sign the form for new patients initiating valproate under 55 years of age and thereafter annual review and Annual Risk Acknowledgement Form (ARAF) completion with a single signature is required.
+Two specialists must complete and sign the Risk Acknowledgment Form (RAF) for patients under the age of 55 years that are newly initiated on valproate (however the RAF does not need to be completed for patients that are currently on valproate) Two specialists must sign the form for new patients initiating valproate under 55 years of age and thereafter annual review and Annual Risk Acknowledgement Form (ARAF) completion with a single signature is required.
 No mandatory annual specialist review but discussions about reproductive risks should take place as part of usual care.
 Annual specialist review required for all female patients on valproate to reassess treatment need and risks.